dohyun1411/Quora-Insincere-Questions-Classification/README.md

 ### What we have not tried
-* Attempts to handle class imblance, such as upsampling, downspampling
+* Attempts to handle class imblance such as upsampling, downspampling
 * Ensemble
 * Embedding concatenation
 * Embedding averaging